-- Describe the ecological water-dependent assets in and near the proposed development area, including: - water-dependent fauna and flora and their habitats, including GDEs (see Doody et al. 2019); - their current condition and environmental, cultural, social and economic values (e.g., public health, recreation, amenity, Indigenous, tourism, agricultural); and, - stressors that currently affect each ecological water-dependent asset, including stressors that alter the quantity and/or quality of water required by each asset in and near the proposed development area.
+- Describe the ecological water-dependent assets in and near the proposed development area, including: - water-dependent fauna and flora and their habitats, including GDEs (see Doody et al. 2019) - their current condition and environmental values - stressors that currently affect each ecological water-dependent asset, including stressors that alter the quantity and/or quality of water required by each asset in and near the proposed development area.